webdevelopers-eu/javascript-dna/README.md

 You can specify your own function to execute downloaded scripts.
 That way you can bridge RequireJS or CommonJS or any other module format.

-To specify you handler user this syntax
+To specify execution handler use this syntax
 ```javascript
   dna({
     'factory': {